-Unless you give other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board of Directors' recommendations are set forth together with the description of each item in this proxy statement.
+Unless you give other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board of Directors.
+The Board of Directors' recommendations are set forth together with the description of each item in this proxy statement.
 In summary, the Board of Directors recommends a vote:

-- · For election of the nominated slate of directors; - · For approval of The 2007 Equity Participation Plan of LTC Properties, Inc.; and - · For the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2007.
+- For election of the nominated slate of directors; - For approval of The 2008 Equity Participation Plan of LTC Properties, Inc.; and - For the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2008.

-Our management and Board of Directors know of no matters to be brought before the 2007 Annual Meeting other than as set forth herein; no stockholder proposals were received by us on or before December 1, 2006, the deadline for inclusion of such proposals in this proxy statement.
-Other business may properly come before the 2007 Annual Meeting, and in that event, the proxy holders will vote as recommended by the Board of Directors or, if no recommendation is given, in their own discretion.
+Our management and Board of Directors know of no matters to be brought before the 2008 Annual Meeting other than as set forth herein; no stockholder proposals were received by us by the deadline for inclusion of such proposals in this proxy statement.
+Other business may properly come before the 2008 Annual Meeting, and in that event, the proxy holders will vote as recommended by the Board of Directors or, if no recommendation is given, in their own discretion.